micahscopes/animorphism/README.md

 # Animorphism
 This is a play on the idea of isomorphism and the Animorphs books, which I read when I was a little kid.
-I wanted something to quickly map some data from one library to another, do some stuff, then transform it back again without having to worry about keeping a bunch of redundant objects around.
+I wanted something to quickly map some data from one library to another, transform it, then map it back without having to worry about redundant code.

 Setup:
 ```javascript